williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 * The current key rotation schedule is four times a year.
 This schedule can change without notice.
 * In case of an emergency, Okta can rotate keys as needed.
 * Okta always publishes keys to the JWKS.
-* If your app follows the best practice to always resolve the *kid*, key rotations will not cause problems.
+* If your app follows the best practice to always resolve the *kid*, key rotations won't cause problems.
 * If you download the key and store it locally, **you are responsible for updates**.

 >Keys used to sign tokens automatically rotate and should always be resolved dynamically against the published JWKS.
 Your app might fail if you hardcode public keys in your applications.
 Be sure to include key rollover in your implementation.